TERR-inss/cat-pic-api/README.md

 Basic setup and usage:

-To get the docker image from docker hub, open a terminal and run the following,
+To get the docker image from docker hub, open a terminal and run:
     docker pull terrinss951/catpicapi-prod:latest

-To run the container,
+To run the container:
     docker run -p 3000:3000 terrinss951/catpicapi-prod

 You can now make HTTP requests to the api's endpoints at